There’s a popular story about Jim Carrey who wrote himself a post-dated cheque for $10 million for “acting services rendered.” He carried it arou…

 Although Jim Carrey attributed his $10 million fortune to the Law of Attraction, Fowler was not very specific.
 He remarked, “Whether it is a coincidence, law of attraction, focus, planning, or whatever, this stuff does work.”

 What is the Law of Attraction?
-The belief that whatever you focus your thoughts and energy on, negative or positive, you bring into existence, attract or manifest.
+The belief is that whatever you focus your thoughts and energy on, negative or positive, you bring into existence, attract, or manifest.
 In other words, you have the ability to materialise whatever you desire simply by believing strongly in it.

-Although not everyone is a proponent of the Law of Attraction, it does arguably seem to work; especially for those who are not victims of the misconception that it is some mental trick based on happy thoughts and wishful thinking.
+Although not everyone is a proponent of the Law of Attraction, it does arguably seem to work, especially for those who are not victims of the misconception that it is some mental trick based on happy thoughts and wishful thinking.
 After all, if wishes were horses, beggars would ride.
-Your actions must be in alignment with your intended outcome to activate the law.
+Your actions must align with your intended outcome to activate the law.

 “The universe doesn’t give you what you ask for with your thoughts – it gives you what you demand with your actions.”Steve Maraboli, Life, the Truth, and Being Free

 It makes logical sense that the chances are high that a person will achieve their desired result if they focus their thoughts on the desired outcome and match that with the corresponding actions necessary to achieve those dreams, irrespective of their present situation in life or belief system.